CONDITIONS

 Laparoscopy (keyhole surgery) for definitive diagnosis and treatment of conditions like endometriosis or adhesions

-Listening carefully to your story often provides as many clues as any scan.
+Listening to your story often provides as many clues as any scan.

 Treatment Options for Pelvic Pain